VEAL STEW WITH MUSHROOMS

 Procedure VEAL STEW WITH MUSHROOMS

-• Cut the veal into cubes of about 1.25 inches.
-Pass them in flour, making sure it adheres well on each side.
-It is important to remove the excess flour with a sieve or colander to prevent lumps and achieve a smooth sauce.
-In the same pot where you cooked the mushrooms, add the remaining 3 tablespoons of butter.
-When the butter is hot, add the floured veal pieces.
-Brown them over high heat, turning them often, until they are well golden on all sides and all the juices released by the meat have been reabsorbed.
-This step is crucial to seal the flavors.
+• Cutting and dredging: Cut the veal into cubes of about 1 1/8 inch (3 cm).
+Toss them in all-purpose flour so each piece is well coated, then remove the excess flour with a sieve to avoid lumps in the sauce.
+Browning: In the same pot used for the aromatics, add the remaining 3 tbsp (about 40 g) of butter.
+When it is hot, add the veal pieces and brown them over high heat, turning often, until they are evenly golden and the juices are sealed.

 Notes on Ingredients and Possible Substitutions

-Meat: For stew, cuts like neck, chuck, shoulder, or veal neck are perfect because they become very tender with slow cooking.
+Meat: For stew, cuts like reale, cappello del prete, shoulder or neck of veal are perfect because they become very tender with slow cooking.
 You can also use beef if you prefer, keeping in mind that cooking times may be slightly longer.

-Mushrooms: Chanterelles give a unique and slightly wild flavor.
-Alternatively, you can use porcini mushrooms (fresh or dried rehydrated) for a more intense taste, or a mix of button mushrooms and honey mushrooms for a more economical but still flavorful option.
+Mushrooms: Chanterelles provide a unique, slightly wild flavor.
+Alternatively, you can use porcini mushrooms (fresh or rehydrated dried) for a more intense taste, or a mix of button mushrooms and pioppini (poplar mushrooms) for a more economical yet flavorful option.

 Broth: Vegetable broth is the best choice.
-If you do not have it ready, you can use a good granular broth, but be careful with the salt.
+If you don’t have it ready, you can use a good-quality bouillon powder, but watch the salt level.

-Flour: All-purpose flour is used to create an outer crust on the meat that retains the juices and helps thicken the sauce.
-For a gluten-free version, you can use cornstarch or rice flour.
+Flour: All-purpose flour is used to create a light crust on the meat that retains juices and helps thicken the sauce.
+For a gluten-free version, use cornstarch or rice flour.

 Storage

-Mushroom stew is one of those dishes that, like good wine, improves the next day!
-You can store it in an airtight container in the fridge for 2-3 days.
-To reheat it, I recommend doing it over a very low flame in a casserole, adding a little broth if the sauce is too thick.
-It also freezes well: portioned in suitable containers, it can be kept for about 1-2 months.
+Veal stew with mushrooms is one of those dishes that, like good wine, improves the next day!
+You can store it in an airtight container in the refrigerator for 2–3 days.
+To reheat, gently warm it over low heat in a saucepan, adding a splash of broth if the sauce is too thick.
+It also freezes well: portioned into suitable containers, it keeps for about 1–2 months.

-Stew with Potatoes: If you want a unique dish, you can add diced potatoes (about 300-400 g) in the last hour of cooking.
-They will absorb the flavors of the sauce becoming delicious.
+Stew with Potatoes: If you want a one-dish meal, add potatoes cut into chunks (about 10.5–14 oz / roughly 300–400 g, about 2–3 medium potatoes) in the last hour of cooking.
+They will absorb the flavors of the sauce and become delicious.

-Aromatic with Thyme and Juniper Berries: For a more forest flavor, replace the rosemary and bay with a fresh thyme sprig and 4-5 slightly crushed juniper berries, to add together with the liquids.
+Thyme and Juniper Berries: For a more woodland flavor, replace the rosemary and bay leaves with a sprig of fresh thyme and 4–5 slightly crushed juniper berries, adding them together with the liquids.

-With Cream (Extra dose): For a creamier and more enveloping version, at the end of cooking (after turning off the flame), you can add 50 ml of fresh cooking cream or sour cream, mixing well to combine.
+With Cream (Extra amount): For a richer, creamier version, at the end of cooking (after turning off the heat), you can add 1/4 cup (50 ml) of heavy cream or sour cream, stirring well to combine.

-Classic Sides: It is delicious with creamy mashed potatoes, a bed of steaming polenta, or boiled or baked potatoes.
+Classic Sides: It’s delicious with creamy mashed potatoes, a bed of steaming polenta or boiled/roasted potatoes.

-Seasonal Vegetables: Accompany it with a simple green salad or steamed vegetables to balance the richness of the dish.
+Seasonal Vegetables: Serve with a simple green salad or steamed vegetables to balance the richness of the dish.

 Origins and History of a Timeless Dish

-Stew is an ancient dish, present in countless culinary cultures worldwide.
-It arises from the need to use less noble cuts of meat, making them tender and flavorful through a long and slow cooking process.
-The “mushroom” version is particularly widespread in the cuisines of Northern Italy and Central Europe, where the forests offer an abundance of wild mushrooms, enriching the dish with their unique aromas.
-It is a true tribute to “grandmother’s cooking,” which with few ingredients and a lot of patience knows how to create masterpieces of taste.
+Stew is an ancient dish found in numerous culinary cultures around the world.
+It originated from the need to use less noble cuts of meat, making them tender and flavorful through long, slow cooking.
+The “with mushrooms” version is particularly common in Northern Italy and Central Europe, where forests provide an abundance of wild mushrooms that enrich the dish with their unique aromas.
+It’s a real ode to “grandma’s cooking,” the kind that with a few ingredients and plenty of patience creates masterpieces of flavor.

-Quality of the meat: Do not be afraid to ask your butcher for a specific cut for stew; he will be able to advise you best to ensure tenderness.
+Quality of the meat: Don’t be afraid to ask your butcher for a specific cut for stew; they can advise you to ensure tenderness.

-Perfect Browning: Do not rush to brown the meat!
-This is the key step to seal the flavors and create that delicious crust that will make your stew irresistible.
+Perfect Browning: Don’t rush the browning step!
+It’s the key to sealing flavors and creating that delicious crust that will make your stew irresistible.
 Do not overcrowd the pan; if necessary, brown in two or more batches.

-Cooking times: The times are indicative.
-The true test is the tenderness of the meat: it has to melt in the mouth.
-If after 2 hours it is not yet at the right point, continue cooking over low heat until it is.
+Cooking times: Times are indicative.
+The real test is the tenderness of the meat: it should melt in your mouth.
+If after 2 hours it is not quite there, continue cooking on low heat until it is.

 FAQ (Questions and Answers)